-Meredith J. Greenburg is a Professor in the Department of Music, Theatre and Dance, teaching Stage Management, Theatre Immersion, Stage Operations, Production Support and Analysis of Drama & Theatre.
-Meredith has been the Production Manager for the Department since she arrived at CSULA in 2001.
+Meredith J. Greenburg is a Professor in the Department of Theatre and Dance, teaching Stage Management, Theatre Immersion, Stage Operations, Production Support and Analysis of Drama & Theatre.
+Meredith has been the Production Manager for the Department since she arrived at CSULA in 2001, and the Chair of the Department since 2017.
 Meredith’s stage management students can be found all over the country working professionally in Theatre, Dance and Opera.
 In 2016, she was the recipient of Cal State LA's Outstanding Professor Award.

-A professional Stage Manager for over 25 years, Meredith works extensively in both Theatre and Opera.
-She is a member of both Actors’ Equity Association (since 1993) and the American Guild of Musical Artists (since 1999), and has sat on committees and negotiating teams for both unions for over 10 years.
+A professional Stage Manager for 30 years, Meredith works extensively in both Theatre and Opera.
+She is a member of both Actors’ Equity Association (since 1993) and the American Guild of Musical Artists (since 1999), and has sat on committees and negotiating teams for both unions over the years.

-Meredith has also managed productions for the LA Philharmonic at Walt Disney Concert Hall, Center Theatre Group at all of their venues, and BalletNow and the Spotlight Awards for the Music Center of Los Angeles County.
+Meredith has also managed productions for the LA Philharmonic at Walt Disney Concert Hall, Center Theatre Group at all of their venues, and BalletNow and (for the past 9 years) The Spotlight Awards for the Music Center of Los Angeles County.

 For five years, Meredith had the honor of directing the Vocal Fellows in Marilyn Horne’s program at the Music Academy of the West in Santa Barbara for their Gala Cabaret production.
-She also produced the event surrounding the Cabaret show along with Tim Jones and in collaboration with Ms. Horne, Jerry Sternbach and the staff of the Academy.
+She also produced the event surrounding the Cabaret show along with Tim Jones and in collaboration with Ms. Horne, Jerry Sternbach, Carol Burnett, and the staff of the Academy.

-Meredith produces and manages special events for clients that have included: The Rick Weiss Humanitarian Awards, Paramount Pictures, S.T.A.G.E., Desert AIDS Project, BCEFA, The Actors’ Fund, The Spa Resort Hotel and Casino, The Palm Springs Film Festival, and the American Heart Association.
+Meredith has produced and managed special events for clients including: The Rick Weiss Humanitarian Awards, Paramount Pictures, S.T.A.G.E., Desert AIDS Project, BCEFA, The Actors’ Fund, The Spa Resort Hotel and Casino, The Palm Springs Film Festival, and the American Heart Association.

 In 2011, Meredith was invited to be a member of the National Theatre Conference, “a theatrical ‘think-tank’ that meets annually to review and confer on matters pertaining to the welfare and development of the theatre.”
-Meredith has been the coordinator for the Next Step Auditions for the Kennedy Center/American College Theatre Festival’s Region 8 Festival.
+Meredith was for two years, the coordinator for the Next Step Auditions for the Kennedy Center/American College Theatre Festival’s Region 8 Festival.
 She is a Professional Mentor through the Stage Management Mentoring Project for the United States Institute for Theatre Technology on and off since 1993 and maintains membership in USITT and the Production Managers’ Forum.